JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra-cloud.md

 <note>

-Note that after removing some exclude rules, it is advisable to run a clean checkout.
+We recommend that you run a clean checkout after removing exclude (`-:...`) rules.

 </note>